vjames19/eMarket/README.md

 To run with a different environment, just specify NODE_ENV as you call grunt:

   $ NODE_ENV=test grunt

+## Code Style
+We currently are using [editorconfig](http://editorconfig.org/) to standardize coding styles.

 ## Contributing
 TODO: Specify commiting rules and format.